 - a.
-Test Acceptance The permittee shall repeat any toxicity test, including the control and all effluent dilutions, which fails to meet any of the following criteria: - 1) a control mean survival of 90% or greater; - a Coefficient of Variation percent (CV%) of 40 or less for both the control and critical dilution.
+Test Acceptance The permittee shall repeat any toxicity test, including the control and all effluent dilutions, which fails to meet any of the following criteria: - 1) a control mean survival of 90% or greater; and - 2) a coefficient of variation percent (CV%) of 40 or less for both the control and critical dilution.
 However, if significant lethality is demonstrated, a CV% greater than 40 shall not invalidate the test.
-The CV% requirement does not apply when significant lethality occurs.

-- b.
-Statistical Interpretation - 1) For the water flea and fathead minnow tests, the statistical analyses used to determine if there is a significant difference between the control and an effluent dilution shall be in accordance with the manual referenced above, or its most recent update. - 2) The permittee is responsible for reviewing test concentration-response relationships to ensure that calculated test-results are interpreted and reported correctly.
-The EPA manual, "Method Guidance and Recommendation for Whole Effluent Toxicity (WET) Testing (40 CFR Part 136)" (EPA 821-B-00-004) provides guidance on determining the validity of test results. - 3) If significant lethality is demonstrated (that is, there is a statistically significant difference in survival at the critical dilution when compared to the control), the conditions of test acceptability are met, and the survival of the test organisms are equal to or greater than 90% in the critical dilution and all dilutions below that, then the permittee shall report a survival No Observed Effect Concentration (NOEC) of not less than the critical dilution for the reporting requirements. - 4) The NOEC is defined as the greatest effluent dilution at which no significant lethality is demonstrated.
-The Lowest Observed Effect Concentration (LOEC) is defined as the lowest effluent dilution at which a significant lethality is demonstrated.
-Significant lethality is herein defined as a statistically significant difference at the 95% confidence level between the survival of the test organism(s) in a specified effluent dilution compared to the survival of the test organism(s) in the control (0% effluent). - 5) The use of NOECs and LOECs assumes either a monotonic (continuous) concentration-response relationship or a threshold model of the concentration-response relationship.
-For any test result that demonstrates a non-monotonic (non-continuous) response, the NOEC should be determined based on the guidance manual referenced in Item 2 above. - 6) Pursuant to the responsibility assigned to the permittee in Part 2.b.2), test results that demonstrate a non-monotonic (non-continuous) concentration-response relationship may be submitted, prior to the due date, for technical review.
-The above-referenced guidance manual will be used when making a determination of test acceptability. - 7) Staff will review test results for consistency with rules, procedures, and permit requirements. - c.
-Dilution Water - 1) Dilution water used in the toxicity tests shall be the receiving water collected at a point upstream of the discharge as close as possible to the discharge point, but unaffected by the discharge.
+The CV% requirement does not apply when significant lethality occurs. - b.
+Statistical Interpretation - 1) For the water flea and fathead minnow tests, the statistical analyses used to determine if there is a significant difference between the control and an effluent dilution shall be in accordance with the manual referenced in Part 1.b. - 2) The permittee is responsible for reviewing test concentration-response relationships to ensure that calculated test results are interpreted and reported correctly.
+The document entitled "Method Guidance and Recommendation for Whole Effluent Toxicity (WET) Testing (40 CFR Part 136)" (EPA 821-B-00-004) provides guidance on determining the validity of test results. - 3) If significant lethality is demonstrated (that is, there is a statistically significant difference in survival at the critical dilution when compared to the survival in the control), the conditions of test acceptability are met, and the survival of the test organisms are equal to or greater than 90% in the critical dilution and all dilutions below that, then the permittee shall report a survival No Observed Effect Concentration (NOEC) of not less than the critical dilution for the reporting requirements. - 4) The NOEC is defined as the greatest effluent dilution at which no significant lethality is demonstrated.
+The Lowest Observed Effect Concentration (LOEC) is defined as the lowest effluent dilution at which significant lethality is demonstrated.
+Significant lethality is defined as a statistically significant difference the survival of the test organism in a specified effluent dilution when compared to the survival of the test organism in the control. - 5) The use of NOECs and LOECs assumes either a monotonic (continuous) concentration-response relationship or a threshold model of the concentration-response relationship.
+For any test result that demonstrates a non-monotonic (non-continuous) response, the NOEC should be determined based on the guidance manual referenced in Item 2.